 2024 A.D.
 The world (or at least America) has become a wasteland of radioactive dust.
 Men fight for the most precious resources: food, water and women.
 And dogs have developed telepathic abilities.
 Welcome to the bizarre post-apocalyptic world of A Boy and His Dog.

-Inforgrames' Alone in the Dark was an important milestone in the history of gaming, but three years later, in 1995 the technology was looking stale.
-This was when Time Gate: Knight's Chase, their follow up, came to the market.
-It used the same engine which was showing signs of aging leaving consumers apathetic.
-In fact sales were so bad that the planned sequels were cancelled.
+Infogrames' Alone in the Dark was an important milestone in the history of gaming, but three years later, in 1995 the technology was looking stale.
+This was when their follow up, Time Gate: Knight's Chase, came to the market.
+It used the same engine which was showing signs of ageing leaving consumers apathetic.
+In fact, sales were so bad that the planned sequels were cancelled.
 Did it deserve better?
 Let's find out...

 Powerslave (or Exhumed as it's know in Europe) looks and plays like a Doom clone with an Egyptian theme.
 At least it does at first glance.
 Dig deeper into the 1996 game by Lobotomy Software and you'll find a lot more than you might expect.
 Even the PlayStation version is not really a port, taking these unique elements and running (and strafing) with them.